 Prudie was rescued on 4th September 2017

-Prudie, 3 days old whitecoat female pup, was rescued by members of the British Divers Marine Life Rescue (BDMLR) team on 4th September 2017 from Boscastle harbour.
+Prudie, 3-4 days old whitecoat female pup, was rescued by the British Divers Marine Life Rescue (BDMLR) marine mammal medic volunteers from Boscastle harbour.

 Photo by BDMLR